sergey-sw/raft-playground/README.md

 2022-11-19 18:09:59.601 raft-node-n5 INFO Will wait 150 ms before promoting self to candidate
 ```

-This is enough for node `n2` to become a new leader:
+Finally, node `n2` becomes the new leader:

 ```
 2022-11-19 18:09:59.606 raft-node-n2 INFO Accepting VoteResponse{granted=true} in term 15 from follower n5